-For starters, the offices of the Canadian consulate are on the 16th floor of a privately owned high-rise, and security is instructed not to admit anyone that isn't a Canadian citizen.
+For starters, the offices of the Canadian consulate are on the sixteenth floor of a privately owned high-rise, and security is instructed not to admit anyone who isn't a Canadian citizen.
 The consulate also seems to be the only one in the city—apart from Ecuador—that can't be identified by a national flag flying in front of it.
 Then there are security guards who hand out pieces of paper with links to the CIC website.
 After digging around for the past few weeks, I still couldn't find anything on the government's website which indicates where or how refugees can apply.
 Then there is the fact that despite revelations that private donors have so far accounted for the majority of refugees being brought into the country, there is no information on CIC's website explaining how refugees can sign up to be linked up with prospective donors.
-Finally, while refugees are handed print-outs in Arabic, none of the information on the Canadian government's website is translated, thereby rendering it illegible to the more vulnerable and uneducated refugees who it is supposedly trying to help.
+Finally, while refugees are handed printouts in Arabic, none of the information on the Canadian government's website is translated, thereby rendering it illegible to the more vulnerable and uneducated refugees who it is supposedly trying to help.

-In the end, I was not the least bit surprised to learn that CIC had received a total of just 11,016 applications—including government-assisted, privately sponsored and blended visa office-referred programs—from Syrians refugees all over the world between January 1, 2011 and September 8, 2015.
+In the end, I was not the least bit surprised to learn that CIC had received a total of just 11,016 applications—including government-assisted, privately-sponsored, and blended visa office–referred programs—from Syrians refugees all over the world between January 1, 2011 and September 8, 2015.
 Anna Shea, refugee and migrant rights advisor/researcher at Amnesty International, said the numbers of people who have actually applied for resettlement in Canada speak for themselves.

 "Obviously there are gaps in Canada's policy," said Shea, who was in Istanbul last year to conduct interviews and research for a report on Syrian refugees in Turkey.
 "If people like you and me have problem understanding it... it's hard not to conclude that it's purposefully opaque."

 In an attempt to get some answers I went to the visa office on the other side of town where the consulate has been sending people.
-When I asked how refugees could apply to come to Canada, a dark haired Turkish employee said they were only able to process applicants looking for tourist visas and temporary residency.
-"About immigration and refugee we have no idea," she said, before suggesting that refugees should either contact the embassy in Ankara (500 kilometres from Istanbul) or consider applying for a tourist visa then claiming asylum once they reach Canada.
+When I asked how refugees could apply to come to Canada, a dark-haired Turkish employee said they were only able to process applicants looking for tourist visas and temporary residency.
+"About immigration and refugee we have no idea," she said, before suggesting that refugees should either contact the embassy in Ankara (500 kilometers from Istanbul) or consider applying for a tourist visa then claiming asylum once they reach Canada.

-In the midst of the conversation a Syrian family with two small children walked into the office holding the same piece of paper that had been given to Aljamous and any other refugee that has attempted to get an audience at the consulate.
+In the midst of the conversation a Syrian family with two small children walked into the office holding the same piece of paper that had been given to Aljamous and any other refugee who has attempted to get an audience at the consulate.
 Once they identified themselves as Syrian refugees, another staff member exclaimed "no refugees," and they were soon ushered out the door without any advice on where they could register a claim.
 Standing on the streets in a light drizzle after being kicked out, Yousuf Oman struggled to understand why they had been turned away.
 He explained that he and his family are Kurdish Syrians, who fled their hometown of Qamishlo near the Turkish border two years ago because they were constantly under threat from dropping bombs and gunfire.